Marta Herford Museum for Art, Architecture and Design in the Teutoburg Forest

 • Sit and relax by the Pader, which is the smallest river in Germany, or pay a visit to the magnificent Neuhaus Castle - Paderborn is so romantic.

-Directly to Paderborn
+directly to Paderborn

 • Did you know that both Höxter itself and the Unesco World Heritage Site Corvey are located directly on the Weser promenade and have a landing stage?
 Travelling by boat: Check!

-Directly to Höxter
+directly to Höxter

 • Detmold is a real feast for the eyes - with the Werre meandering through the town, small alleyways in the old town and the monumental Externsteine nearby.

-Directly to Detmold
+directly to Detmold

 • Lemgo, you little Hanseatic town in Lippe.
 There is a very special gem to discover here.
 The Junkerhaus.
 A total work of art made of wood.
 By architect, painter and wood sculptor Karl Junker.

-Directly to Lemgo
+directly to Lemgo

 • Things get maritime in Bad Salzuflen.
 Here you can breathe in the sea air in the Teutoburg Forest.
 So take your time and breathe in deeply.

-Directly to Bad Salzuflen
+directly to Bad Salzuflen

 • At Museum Marta Herford, there is not only great art to experience inside - the building itself is a work of art.
 And rapper Tupac is waiting for you outside the door.

-Directly to Herford
+directly to Herford

 When is the train coming?Special advice for special situations!